-- A. For each rate schedule increase that is implemented, the company shall file with the Interstate Insurance Product Regulation Commission for review updated projections, as defined in § 3.B(2)(a) above, annually for the next three (3) years and include a comparison of actual results to projected values.
-The Interstate Insurance Product Regulation Commission may extend the period to greater than three years if actual results are not consistent with projected values from prior projections. - B. If any premium rate in an implemented rate schedule increase is greater than 200% of the comparable rate in the initial premium schedule, lifetime projections, as defined in § 3.B(2)(a) above, shall be filed with the Interstate Insurance Product Regulation
+A. For each rate schedule increase that is implemented, the company shall file with the Interstate Insurance Product Regulation Commission for review updated projections, as defined in 4C(2)(a) above, annually for the next three (3) years and include a comparison of actual results

-Commission for review every five (5) years following the end of the required period in § 5.A, above.

-- C. If the Interstate Insurance Product Regulation Commission determines that the actual experience following a rate schedule increase does not adequately match the projected experience and that the current projections under moderately adverse conditions demonstrate that incurred claims will not exceed the proportions of premiums specified in § 3.B(3) above, the Interstate Insurance Product Regulation Commission may require the company to implement either of the following: - (1) Premium rate schedule adjustments; or - (2) Other measures to reduce the difference between the projected and actual experience.
+- B. If any premium rate in an implemented rate schedule increase is greater than 200% of the comparable rate in the initial premium schedule, lifetime projections, as defined in § 4C(2)(a) above, shall be filed with the Interstate Insurance Product Regulation Commission for review every five (5) years following the end of the required period in § 5.A, above. - C. If the Interstate Insurance Product Regulation Commission determines that the actual experience following a rate schedule increase does not adequately match the projected experience and that the current projections under moderately adverse conditions demonstrate that incurred claims will not exceed the proportions of premiums specified in § 4C(3) or 4C(4) above as applicable, the Interstate Insurance Product Regulation Commission may require the company to implement either of the following: - (1) Premium rate schedule adjustments; or - (2) Other measures to reduce the difference between the projected and actual experience.